Kristina Levina Drops Jaws In White Thong Bikini And Yankees Baseball Cap

 German bombshell Kristina Levina gave her fans a treat Monday morning when she uploaded a photo of herself rocking a white thong bikini and a New York Yankees baseball cap.
-The photo was taken from behind giving fans an ample view of her pert posterior.
+The photo was taken from behind, giving fans an ample view of her pert posterior.

-The hashtags in the caption indicate that it’s a throwback photo but her adoring Instagram followers didn’t seem to mind.
+The hashtags in the caption indicate that it’s a throwback photo, but her adoring Instagram followers didn’t seem to mind.

 “BABE your body,” wrote one fan.